kuznetckiy/Geoscan_Lite_eng/index.rst

 .. image:: _static/_images/101.png
    :align: center

-Geoscan Lite – aerial photography complex that allows you to build a photographic map of the area, a matrix of heights or a 3D model of the territory.
+Geoscan Lite – aerial photography complex that allows you to build a photographic map of the area, an altitude matrix or a 3D model of the territory.

 **Application**

-Complex Geoscan Lite is designed to obtain geolinked photos of objects and aerial photography.
+Complex Geoscan Lite is designed to obtain georeferenced photos of objects and aerial photography.

 **Field of application**

 The data obtained using the complex can be used for:

-* Assessment of terrain;
+* Terrain evaluaton;
-* Perform aerial photography of the area with the fixation of the moments of photographing to obtain georeferenced photos;
+* Aerial photography with precise time stamps for georeferenced images;
-* Creation of orthophotos and digital terrain models based on aerial photography;
+* Orthophotos and digital terrain models creation;
-* Creation of height maps;
+* Altitude maps creation;
-* Create 3D terrain models;
+* 3D terrain models ;
-* Calculation of rock volumes in quarries and bulk objects.
+* Volumetric calculations for quarries and fills.

 Kit
 ---------------------

-* Unmanned Aerial Vehicle (UAV) Geoscan Lite
+* Geoscan Lite unmanned aerial vehicle (UAV)
 * UAV transport bag
 * Launcher in transport bag
 * Customized Sony А6000 camera
-* Battery LiPo 14.8 V
+* 14.8 V LiPo battery
 * RCL modem with antenna
-* Battery Charger
+* Battery charger
-* Geoscan Planner
+* Geoscan Planner software
 * Folding rack for UAV assembly
 * Spare parts and accessories: